 In terms of templates, when looking at Squarespace versus Weebly, Squarespace has many more templates and categories then Weebly.
 On the other hand, Weebly does offer more styles, so it’s difficult to say which one is better.
 It is best to take the time to look at the templates that both site builders offer to see where you can find one that best suits your brand.

-Before building your website, you need to understand which features you’d like to have on your site and prioritize importance; which are nice to have, and which are a must.
+Before building your website, you need to understand which features you’d like to have on your site and prioritize importance.
+In other words, which features are nice to have, and which are absolutely necessary?
 This will help you choose a site builder that has the features that you need before spending time on choosing a template and learning how to use the editor.

-Squarespace is pretty easy to use, and the first time you start editing your template, you’ll get pop-ups with explanations on how to move things around, add content blocks, and more.
+Squarespace is pretty easy to use.
+The first time you start editing your template, you’ll get pop-ups with explanations on how to move things around, add content blocks, and more.
 When hovering over an item on your site, i.e. an image or text, a small menu will appear with the options available to you such as edit and delete.
 Hovering over the menu will also show a hand icon which allows you to simply drag the item to a new location on the page.
 Adding more content blocks is possible by simply clicking “add block” at the top of the page.
-When you’re done, click save or cancel if you don’t want to save your changes.
+When you’re done, click “save” if you like what you see, or “cancel” if you decide that you don’t want to save your changes.

 The Weebly editor is a little easier to use and understand.
-Once your template is chosen, the editor is very intuitive with a sidebar on the left with all of the items you can add to your site and the menu at the top with additional editing options.
+Once your template is chosen, the editor is very intuitive.
+You’ll find a sidebar on the left with all of the items you can add to your site and a menu at the top of the editor with additional editing options.
 Hovering over an item will allow you to drag it to any location on the site, and clicking it will allow you to edit.

 When it comes to usability, both site builders have a very small learning curve and are easy to use.
 Neither requires technical or design skills.
 Squarespace may seem slightly more difficult to understand intuitively, but they do provide “how-to” tips for first-time users.